Pavonia, New Netherland: Modern Pavonia

 Although the entire region was originally Pavonia, the name now tends to be associated with the former Jersey City area of the Horseshoe encompassing Harsimus Cove, Hamilton Park, and WALDO-Powerhouse.
 Since the 1980s the former site of the Erie Railroad's Hudson waterfront Pavonia Terminal and the Pavonia Ferry has been redeveloped as Newport.
 The PATH rapid transit system's Newport Station, formerly called Pavonia, and the Hudson Bergen Light Rail Pavonia-Newport station are in this section of the city.

 Pavonia Avenue is a street interrupted in sections as it runs east-west in Pavonia Newport, at Hamilton Park, in Journal Square, and in the Marion Section.
 Pavonia Court, at the Newark Bay in Bayonne has its name from the Pavonia Yacht Club established during 1859 on the New York Bay.
 There is also a Pavonia Avenue in Kearny.
 Saint Peter's College, located on land that was part of the patroonship, has as its mascot a peacock, to which its publications make reference: Pauw Wow (newspaper), Pavan (literary magazine), Peacock Pie (yearbook).
-There is also a Pavonia Branch of the Jersey City Public Library system.
+There is also a Pavonia Branch of the Jersey City Free Public Library.
 The Pavonia Yard streetcar depot was located near Five Corners.

-The Pavonia Yard, located in Camden. was operated by the Pennsylvania Railroad, which also maintained terminals and yards in Downtown Jersey City.
+The Pavonia Yard, located in Camden, was operated by the Pennsylvania Railroad, which also maintained terminals and yards in Downtown Jersey City.